 With so much coal at our fingertips, America is able to export a fair amount.
 In 2018, the U.S. exported more than 100 million short tons of coal—importing less than six.
 (Strange as it may seem, it is cheaper for some coastal towns to import coal rather than transport it from America’s coal regions.)

 Trade wars, elections, and changes in environmental regulations make it difficult to predict exactly how the numbers will shake out over the coming years, but the future of mining looks strong.
-Ever-evolving technology (in line link: mining blog 3) and innovative breakthroughs make the industry safer, more cost-effective, and more environmentally friendly, improving life for both miners and consumers.
+Ever-evolving technology and innovative breakthroughs make the industry safer, more cost-effective, and more environmentally friendly, improving life for both miners and consumers.
 For instance, the mining industry has been using virtual reality to train miners how to use explosives without putting themselves or others at risk.

 If you’re seeking specific solutions to a mining challenge, we’d be delighted to offer our trusted solutions and help your company thrive in the months and years to come.
 Contact us through our website to get started.